Get a licence to keep more than two dogs on a property

 Keeping more than two dogs

-You need a licence to keep more than two dogs, for longer than 30 consecutive days if you live in an urban zone/area, under the Unitary Plan.
+If you live in an urban zone, you need a licence to keep more than two dogs for longer than 30 consecutive days.

 Apply for a licence

 Post the completed form and a cheque to:

 Bring the completed form to any of our

 You can pay by:

 - credit card (MasterCard or Visa).